 “Speaking of rules of attraction,” Z said.
 “Do you ever consider how lucky we are that our body continues to operate, at a healthy level, every day?”

 “I appreciate that more and more as I age,” A said.

-“You didn’t ask me the question I expected,” Z said with a smile.
+“All right, but you didn’t ask me the question I expected,” Z said with a smile.
 “Which is how does good health make us more attractive?
 Since you didn’t ask that, I’ll just launch.
-Some people are just naturally better looking than others, but among those of us in the lower tiers, there are little indicators that inform us if someone practices a level of hygiene and good health.
+Some people are just naturally better looking than others, but among those of us in the lower tier, there are little indicators that inform us if someone practices a level of hygiene and good health.
 These indicators separate those of us in the lower brackets.
 The first, and most obvious, indicators are found in the skin and hair, but they’re so obvious that we make conscious decisions on who to date based on what we see in them.
 Our subconscious decisions focus on other, not so obvious indicators.
 A great set of teeth, for instance, are an unusual trait to seek, but we all do it in subconscious ways.
-We all love a great set of teeth, but how many people say I chose to date Amy over Teresa, because Amy has better teeth.
+We all love a great set of teeth, but how many people say I chose to date Amy over Teresa, because Amy has better teeth?
 We look for great eyes and moist lips, but we don’t say we would never date someone with dry, cracked lips.
 Moist lips are an indicator of better hydration and greater health, and we all want to kiss a healthy set of lips, even if we don’t consciously make note of the difference, unless there are exaggerations.”

 ”I’ve never thought about it with that much focus,” A said, “but I’ll grant you that a person with healthy features is generally more attractive than someone who has something like frayed hair, and poor dental hygiene.“